iotku/mumzic/USAGE.md

 | !stop         	| Stop playing track                 	| If you use !play with no arguments; will restart track from beginning 	|                                                	|
 | !rand         	| Add Random Tracks                  	| Random Track from filesystem                                          	|
 | !volume (1-9) 	| Set Volume                         	| Eventually will be percentage based                                   	|

+## Generating a local media.db (for local file playback)

+Currently "gendb" ([found here](https://github.com/iotku/mumzic/tree/master/gendb)) is used to create a local database of Music files for the bot to play and is built seperately (go build/go install in the gendb directory).

+### Create media.db for mumzic
+`$ gendb [path/to/music/directory]`

+### Supported Formats
+Currently the gendb program only looks for .flac files because I'm a snob, this should be able to change in the future.